kanatohodets/ricor-ex-demo/README.md

 # RicorEx

 Sketch of a `riak_core` application in Elixir.
-Mostly a messy work directory, translated from Mariano Guerra and Mark Allen's wonderful work.
+Much translated from Mariano Guerra and Mark Allen's wonderful work.

+feature include:
+* Two services on the ring ("RicorEx.Service" and "RicorEx.OtherService")
+* coordinated operations ('ping' in this case)